Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 ```

 If the `sat` command is used to create the BOS session template, then please comment out the two lines marked SBPS and uncomment the above
 two lines marked CPS in `vcs/bootprep/compute-and-uan-bootprep.yaml` and then initiate the compute/UAN node boot.
-Please refer the section
+Please refer to the section
 `Content Projection Service` in the publication: `HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray
 EX Systems (S-8063)` for more details on DVS based boot content projection of `rootfs`/`PE` images.

-**Note:**: Rest of the steps in [Steps to achieve SBPS](#steps-to-achieve-sbps) viz., Image Tagging, Monitor iSCSI metrics need to be skipped.
+**Note:**: The steps in [Steps to achieve SBPS](#steps-to-achieve-sbps) are not relevant and should not be followed if DVS is used.

-## Steps to disable DVS
+## Steps to disable DVS and CPS

-This involves this sequence of operations:
+Follow this sequence of operations:

 * Disable DVS
 * Uninstall CPS

-To perform these operations, please refer the section `DVS and SBPS` documented in the publication:
+To disable DVS, please refer to the section `DVS and SBPS` and to uninstall CPS, please refer to the section `Uninstall CPS`
+section under the content `Scalable Boot Projection Service` documented in the publication:
 `HPE Cray Supercomputing User Services Software Administration Guide: CSM on HPE Cray Supercomputing EX Systems (S-8063)`.

 ### Glossary